top of page

 Current Projects

-My consulting work continues to be focused on coastal systems in British Columbia, Canada, where I can leverage my deep knowledge of this region to understanding species distributions, the classification of marine systems, and the services they provide to people.
+I also continue to develop knowlege products for supporting the management of coastal systems in British Columbia, Canada, where I can leverage my deep knowledge of this region to understanding species distributions, the classification of marine systems, and the services they provide to people.

 Latest Publications